marph91/jimmy/docs/formats/jrnl.md

-This page describes how to import notes from jrnl to Joplin.
+This page describes how to import notes from jrnl to markdown.

 ## General Information